kazeevn/llm_osint/README.md

 ##### Chunk + Summarize

-To reduce the token count of the responses, I split it into chunks based on a recursive split of the time tree.
-Starting with the root, if the current DOM element has < X tokens then I call it a chunk, if it has more then I continue to split it.
-For each chunk, the html is stripped to just text and run through GPT to summarize and extract content.
+To reduce the token count of the responses, we split it into chunks based on a recursive split of the time tree.
+Starting with the root, if the current DOM element has < X tokens then we call it a chunk, if it has more then we continue to split it.
+For each chunk, the HTML is stripped to just text and run through GPT to summarize and extract content.
 The extraction prompt is aware of the context of the webscraping in an attempt to pull out only the most useful information.
 These extracted chunks are then fed back into GPT to summarize the data into a digestible format for the web agent to incorporate into it's information gathering.
 In the code, this is framework is referred to as an "LLM map reduce".

 <img width="231" alt="chrome_VODSJ8f4U3" src="https://user-images.githubusercontent.com/6625384/232262181-2d904205-c9cd-44e7-b70a-f10e2c988bb7.png">

-### Costs

-The costs vary based on the amount of googlable information, the size of webpages, and the general curiosity of the LLM on certain topic.

-In experimentation using GPT-4 as the primary driver of the knowledge and web agents and GPT-3.5 as backend of the webscraping tool, this costs ~$1/web agent task.
-If you did 2 rounds of 10 deep dive agents, it would come out to around $21.
-If given a generic enough gather prompt, the knowledge base can be re-used for additional questions making this mostly one-time cost per search topic.

 ## Install
 Environment Setup